too-much-todotxt/spec/The-Todo.txt-Format.md

         (B) Schedule Goodwill pickup +GarageSale @phone
         Post signs around the neighborhood +GarageSale

-There are three formatting rules for current to-do’s.
+There are three formatting rules for current to-do's.

 ### Rule 1: If priority exists, it ALWAYS appears first.